 About the New York City Council Shadow Day Experience:

-Shadow Day was designed as an opportunity for young adults with experience in the foster care system to spend time shadowing a member of the New York City Council and their staff to gain a better understanding of how NYC is governed.
-As NYC residents, Council Members are here to represent your interests as it is their responsibility to improve the functioning of the city for their constituents.
+Shadow Day was designed as an opportunity for youth with a foster care background to spend time shadowing a member of the New York City Council and their staff to gain a better understanding of how NYC is governed.
+As NYC residents, Council Members are here to represent your shared interests as it is their responsibility to improve the functioning of the city for their constituents.
 As a participant, you will have the opportunity to share your personal experiences and potentially impact policy and regulations within the foster care system.

-This year’s programming will include an in-person training and 2 virtual days of programming with New York City Council members and staffers.
-Please note all participants are expected to attend these three dates of programming.
+This year’s programming will include one afternoon of virtual programming and one in-person Shadow Days with New York City Council members and staffers.
+To prepare for the Shadow Day sessions, there will be an in-person training for all participants.
+Please note, all participants are expected to attend all of the below specified dates of programming.

 This training will equip you with a background on advocacy and effective messaging.
 You will also be provided with a brief overview of the city council and other information to prepare you for Shadow Day Programming.

-This training will be held on Monday May 23, 2022 from 4:00 pm - 6:30 pm.
+This training will be held in person on Tuesday, May 17, 2023, from 4:00 pm to 6:30 pm.
 Please note that this training is mandatory for all Shadow Day Participants.

 Individuals must meet the following criteria to be eligible to participate: